2024–25 Illinois Fighting Illini men's basketball team

 The 2024–25 Illinois Fighting Illini men's basketball team represented the University of Illinois during the 2024–25 NCAA Division I men's basketball season.
 The Illini were led by eighth-year head coach Brad Underwood.
 The Illini played their home games at the State Farm Center in Champaign, Illinois as members of the Big Ten Conference.

 The Illini opened their season just outside of the preseason rankings and defeated the Eastern Illinois Panthers 112–67, led by a 31 point scoring performance from freshman Will Riley.

+The Illinois Fighting Illini drew an average home attendance of 15,091, the 11th-highest of all college basketball teams.

 Previous season

 The Fighting Illini finished the 2023–24 season 29–9, 14–6 in Big Ten play to finish in second place.
 They defeated Ohio State, Nebraska, and Wisconsin to win the Big Ten tournament championship.
 As a result, they received the conference's automatic bid to the NCAA tournament as the No. 3 seed in the East region.
 They beat Morehead State and Duquesne to advance to the Sweet Sixteen for the first time since 2005.
 There they defeated Iowa State to advance to the Elite Eight before being blown out by eventual tournament champion UConn.